MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir-actions.md

 ## Undo completed actions

-if you’ve determined that a device or a file is not a threat, you can undo remediation actions that were taken, whether those actions were taken automatically or manually.
+If you’ve determined that a device or a file is not a threat, you can undo remediation actions that were taken, whether those actions were taken automatically or manually.
 In the Action center, on the **History** tab, you can undo any of the following actions:

 | Action source | Supported Actions |
 |:---|:---|